zero804/gitter/docs/messages.md

 If the person you mention has notifications enabled, they will see a notification that they have been mentioned.

 If you're the admin of a room, you can make announcements by using `@/all`.
-Each person who has notification for `@/all` announcements enabled will see a notification of that annoucement.
+Each person who has notification for `@/all` announcements enabled will see a notification of that announcement.

 ### Issuable decorations